bdlm/errors/README.md

 }
 ```

-In this case, if the original `err` is not an instance of `Stack`, that error becomes the root of the error stack.
+In this case, if the original `err` is not an instance of `Err`, that error becomes the root of the error stack.

 ## Building an error stack